mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-The majority of Mertactor’s population are employed by businesses connected with interstellar commerce or the support of installations.
+The majority of Mertactor's population are employed by businesses connected with interstellar commerce or the support of installations.
 Recruiters from merchant lines are always active at the starport, providing a glamorous route out of the cities for those who want it.